Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 **Linux**

-Enter the directory `azure-sdk-for-c/sdk/samples/iot/` The resulting thumbprint will be placed in `fingerprint.txt`
+Enter the directory `azure-sdk-for-c/sdk/samples/iot/`.
+The resulting thumbprint will be placed in `fingerprint.txt` and the generated pem file is named `device_ec_cert.pem`.

 ```bash
 openssl ecparam -out device_ec_key.pem -name prime256v1 -genkey